No passwords, No popups, No cost

 How To Rust Craft Store Metals like Jingle Bells & Safety Pins

 Q. Hi all.
 I'm an at-home crafter and I constantly require "aged" pieces of metal from jingle bells for my projects at Christmas, to safety pins for everyday crafts.
 I have been purchasing these online at fairly high prices and would like to attempt to "rust" these items on my own.
 Right now I have a .99 cent package of safety pins and a few gold jingle bells mixed in a rubbermaid container filled with vinegar and salt. *Sigh* they've been there for oh, 3 days now, and NOTHING.
 The only change I see is on the interior of the bells.
-The inside is rusting wonderfully but the outside must be treated with something to of course, prevent rust lol.
-I realize this is an industrial site, but I thought a few of you might be kind enough to share a quick, at-home remedy to breakdown the possible coating on these types of craft items.
+The inside is rusting wonderfully but the outside must be treated with something to of course, prevent rust, lol.
+I thought a few of you might be kind enough to share a quick, at-home remedy to breakdown the possible coating on these types of craft items.
 I have been told in the past that sanding them can help speed things up, but honestly I need something that will do this in a minimal # of steps and be as timesaving as possible.
 Thanks for your replies!

 rusted safety pins rusted jingle bells